What is the purpose of a body corporate committee?

-Some committees hold regular committee meetings to deal with ongoing matters, and some committees do not meet at all through the year, instead preferring to conduct voting outside of committee meetings when issues arise.
+Some committees hold regular committee meetings to deal with ongoing matters.
+Others prefer to conduct voting outside of committee meetings when issues arise and do not meet at all through the year.

 How many people are required to form a committee?

-When the committee is chosen at the AGM, that number of members must be retained until the following AGM.
-For example, if 5 members are chosen at the AGM and one of those members sells their lot (and therefore resigns), one new member must be added to restore the 5 members, even though the 4 remaining members are still more than the minimum of 3.
+When the committee is selected at an AGM the number of members must be retained until the following AGM.
+For example, if 5 members are selected at the AGM and one of those members sells their lot (and therefore resigns), a new member must be added to restore the 5 members (even though the 4 remaining members are still more than the minimum of

 What happens if a committee is not formed?

-What are the different roles available on the committee?
+What are the different roles of a committee member?

-- Chairperson: chairs committee meetings and general meetings, but does not have a deciding vote.
+- Chairperson: chairs meetings but does not have a deciding vote.